Diminishing Shame & Loneliness

 We say we want to encourage more open conversations on mental health and start to shift the boundaries on what we share and what we keep hidden.

 Yet, mental illness still governs most of our approaches to treatment in the UK.
 A medicalised model consisting of hospitals, medication and professionals focused on illness.

 Only 11% of employees disclose mental health issues to their line manager due to fear of discrimination.

 To impact our future generations.
-We ALL need to get comfortable talking about some of these complex mental health issues and no longer invest 96% of our mental health budget in crisis treatment.
+We ALL need to get comfortable talking about some of these complex mental health issues and no longer invest 96% of the mental health budget in crisis treatment.

-To beautifully overthrow shame and loneliness we must focus on mental health instead of mental illness if we really want to diminish fear and not be hidden.
+To beautifully overthrow shame and loneliness we must focus on mental health instead of mental illness, if we really want to diminish fear and not keep it hidden.

 What is Obsessive Compulsive Disorder?

 Wanting a clean kitchen does not mean a person has OCD.
 What makes a person OCD is when the obsessional fears lead to compulsions.